 Prospective Students

 Honours/MRes.
-I typically supervise 1 UOW honours students from Chemistry or Environmental Science per year.
-If you are a UOW student interested in an honours project in atmospheric chemistry, please email me to arrange a meeting.
-If you are a non-UOW student interested in pursuing Honours or MRes at UOW, contact me as early as possible so that we can discuss possibilities.
+I often supervise 1 honours student from Chemistry or Environmental Science per year.
+If you are a JCU student interested in an honours project in atmospheric chemistry, please email me to arrange a meeting.
+If you are a non-JCU student interested in pursuing Honours at JCU, contact me as early as possible so that we can discuss possibilities.

 Undergraduate Research.
-I am always open to enquiries from undergraduates interested in research, either during the session or over the summer or winter breaks.
+I am always open to enquiries from undergraduates interested in research, either as an internship subject or over a session breaks.
 Please email me to discuss possible opportunities.
 I can typically come up with projects to suit students with different backgrounds and levels of experience.
-Depending on individual circumstances, students may be able to receive coursework credit or wages for participating in research.
+Depending on individual circumstances, students may be able to receive subject credit or wages for participating in research.